-- Mortgage-Backed Securities shall include, but not be limited to, adjustable rate mortgage securities, fixed rate mortgage securities, and mortgage products such as Collateralized Mortgage Obligations (CMOs), Real Estate Mortgage Investment Conduit (REMICs), Commercial Mortgage-Backed Securities (CMBS) and stripped mortgage securities. - Only tranches that were originally senior at issuance are permitted. - Sub-prime Mortgage-Backed Securities are not permitted. - Alt-A Mortgage-Backed Securities are not permitted. - No more than 2% of an account's market value shall be invested in interest-only strips (IOs).
+- Mortgage-Backed Securities shall include, but not be limited to, adjustable rate mortgage securities, fixed rate mortgage securities, and mortgage products such as Collateralized Mortgage Obligations (CMOs), Real Estate Mortgage Investment Conduit (REMICs), Commercial Mortgage-Backed Securities (CMBS) and stripped mortgage securities. - Sub-prime Mortgage-Backed Securities are not permitted. - Alt-A Mortgage-Backed Securities are not permitted. - No more than 2% of an account's market value shall be invested in interest-only strips (IOs).